rittelle/docker-gitweb/README.md

 # gitweb-fastcgi

-A Docker container that runs the gitweb fastcgi script on all projects in /git.
-The fastcgi script listens on port 4000.
+A Docker container that runs the gitweb on lighttpd on port 80.
+It serves gitweb for all repositories in /git.